yukihirop/babel-udf-helpers/docs/motivation/README.md

 * Global variable name collision in code trying to traverse.

-The problem that can't be solved without writing a lot of AST can be solved to some extent by using `@babel/template`, but the name conflict of global variables cannot be solved.
+The problem that can't be solved without writing a lot of AST can be solved to some extent by using `@babel/template`, but the name conflict of global variables cannot be solved and the same code tends to be repeated because you cannot define dependencies between functions.

 `@babel/helpers` solved both problems.
 But it didn't give the user a way to define helpers.